11 plus — The Blog | The Exam Coach

 Our 11+ Daily Vocab Show podcast is available on our website and all major streaming platforms.
 In each episode, we teach children a new word, expanding their vocabulary one word at a time.

-Every podcast episode focuses on one tricky piece of vocabulary, ensuring that your child’s vocabulary is built up slowly and that they fully understand each word they learn.
+Every podcast episode focuses on one tricky piece of vocabulary, ensuring that your child’s vocabulary is built up slowly, fully understanding each word.

 All podcast episodes can be found using the links below:

-Listen to the first episode, featuring the word ‘siege’, by clicking the image below.
+Listen to our latest episode by clicking the image below. 🎧

 Tutors